 It has also been necessary to undertake an Appropriate Assessment in accordance with the Conservation (Natural Habitats, etc.) Regulations (Northern Ireland) 1995.
 A ‘Statement to inform the Appropriate Assessment (Habitats Regulation Assessment (HRA))’ has been undertaken to assess any impact of the proposed scheme upon the Murlough Special Area of Conservation (SAC).

 Full details of the environmental processes can be found at the following link:

 Following development of the detailed design the business case was updated and resubmitted to the Department of Finance in August 2020 and was approved in September 2020.

 A further review of the scheme was undertaken following the August 2020 flooding event.
 The scheme was remodelled using data which was collected during the storm to ensure that the proposed defences would be effective during a similar event.
 One of the major factors which contributed to this flooding was the trees and debris which washed down the Shimna River from the upstream forested areas blocking the Bryansford Road Bridge.
 Therefore the design has been refined to include the design of a totem pole structure in the river upstream of the Bridge, to catch debris and fallen trees.

 To accelerate the scheme, advanced tree clearance works began on the 1 February 2021, to avoid the bird nesting season.
-This will allow the construction work to begin when a contractor is appointed in summer 2021.
+This allowed the construction work to begin as soon as the contractor was appointed.